Become a Claude Code power user in minutes

 Context is a finite resource, and trying to do everything in one chat is like trying to fit your entire monolith into a single microservice.
 Subagents let you delegate with surgical precision - think of them as your specialized sous chefs in the coding kitchen.

 Need to find relevant code?
-Spawn a lightweight Haiku-powered code-finder agent that searches your codebase and returns only what's needed.
-Building a complex Rust async system?
-Use a specialized Rust architect agent that understands Pin, Send, Sync, and all those beautiful lifetime complexities.
+Spawn a lightweight Haiku-powered code-finder agent that searches your codebase and returns only what's needed:

+The real power comes from chaining.
 Each subagent starts fresh, gets the perfect prompt from your main agent (which has all the context but is too deep to implement), and delivers focused results.
-It's distributed computing for AI assistance.
+Your main conversation orchestrates while subagents execute - it's distributed computing for AI assistance.

 Planning Mode: Think Before You Code